andrtell/cs-notes/c/2008-compile.md

 ----

-Build and install a un-versioned library.
+Compiling and installing a un-versioned library.

 ----